-- Income with Moderate Growth — Emphasis is placed on generation of current income with a secondary focus on moderate capital growth.
+- Income with Moderate Growth — The primary goal of this type of investment portfolio is generating current income with a secondary focus on moderate capital growth.

-- Growth with Income — Emphasis is placed on modest capital growth with some focus on generation of current income.
+- Growth with Income — This investment portfolio category focuses on modest capital growth in addition to generating current income.

-- Aggressive Growth — Emphasis is placed on aggressive growth and maximum capital appreciation.
-No focus on generation of current income.
-This objective has a very high level of risk and is for investors with a longer time horizon.
+- Aggressive Growth — As its name suggests, this investment portfolio category places emphasis on aggressive growth and maximum capital appreciation.
+There’s no focus on current income generation.
+It has a very high level of risk and is for investors with a longer time horizon.

-- Trading — Emphasis is placed on speculative transaction activity.
-This objective represents acceptance of an extremely high level of risk.
+- Trading — With this type of investment portfolio, the emphasis is on speculative transaction activity.
+It requires acceptance of an extremely high level of risk.

 There is no assurance that the investment portfolios listed are suitable for all investors or will meet their stated objectives.
-The purchase of certain securities may be required to effect some of the strategies.
+Keep in mind that the purchase of certain securities may be required to effect some of the strategies.
 Investing involves risks including possible loss of principal.

 Every investment carries some degree of risk.
 The following are some of the things you should know about investment risk:

 - The higher the expected rate of return, the greater the risk.

 - No legitimate investment offers high returns with little or no risk.